Support built for the way your brain actually works.

 When anxiety is taking over at work

 Kay has been tracking your sleep and stress patterns all week.
-This morning's check-in flagged that you were already running high.
-So when you open the app before the meeting, Kay doesn't just offer a generic breathing exercise—it walks you through a grounding technique matched to your current stress level, drawn from the evidence-based tools that have worked for you before.
+This morning's check-in already flagged that you were running high.
+So when you open the app, Kay doesn't give you generic advice — it meets you where you are with a grounding technique matched to your current state, drawn from the tools that have actually helped you before.

 It doesn't fix the presentation.
 But it helps you walk in steady.

-Kay noticed two days ago that your mood stability was starting to shift.
+Kay noticed two days ago that your stability was starting to shift.
 Your sleep had gotten shorter.
-Your morning check-ins were shorter too.
-Kay didn't diagnose you.
-It just noticed the pattern—and today, when you mark that you're struggling, it shows up with a compassionate prompt, a body-based release exercise, and a gentle reminder that grief isn't linear.
+Your check-ins were getting shorter too.
+It didn't diagnose you.
+It just noticed the pattern — and today, when you mark that you're struggling, it shows up with a compassionate prompt, a somatic release exercise, and no expectation that you explain it perfectly.

 The slow drift you almost didn't notice